 Your Next Step

 Use Prompt 1 today.
 An honest audit of your current week is the foundation everything else builds on.
+The complete methodology behind these prompts — including the four-pillar framework for Contribution, Connection, Learning, and Health — is in the Complete Guide to AI Planning for Retirees.

 Related: The Complete Guide to AI Planning for Retirees · How Retirees Use AI for Planning · Beyond Time Retiree Walkthrough